2i2c-org/docs/admin/environment/update-community-image.md

 1. Stage, commit and push your changes by following the similar steps in Section [Build base image](#customize-image:build-base-image).

-1. Visit your GitHub repository at `https://github.com/<username>/example-inherit-from-community-image` and click the *Compare & pull request* button.
+1. Visit your GitHub repository at `https://github.com/<username>/example-inherit-from-community-image` and click the {gui}`Compare & pull request` button.

 1. Open a pull request and double-check that the target branch is *\<username\>:main* (this usually defaults to the upstream repo).